 Romans: Daily Life

 The daily experiences of most people in Britain were eventually touched by its incorporation into the Roman Empire.
-For the majority of the population, however, who lived in the countryside, life continued to centre upon the enclosed world of the homestead and the grind of agricultural labour.
+But in the countryside, where most people lived, life continued to centre upon the enclosed world of the homestead and the grind of agricultural labour.

 The single biggest change from pre-Roman times was the development of towns.
 Almost every family in the province was in some way involved in civic life – even if it was only through occasional visits to a town to pay taxes.